Ice hockey at the 2002 Winter Olympics

 Hockey at the 2002 Winter Olympics was held at the E Center in West Valley City and Peaks Ice Arena in Provo, Utah, United States.
 The men's and women's tournaments were won by Canada, defeating the hosts United States in both finals.
+Sweden won the bronze medal in the women's tournament and Russia in the men's tournament.